 What is a Marital Settlement Agreement (MSA)?

 The Marital Settlement Agreement (MSA) for your contested divorce contains the terms of the divorce and how the property, assets, and debts within your divorce will be relocated.
 Parenting plans will also be made if relevant to the case, outlining the custody agreement, timesharing, spousal support, and child support.
 New Mexico laws aim to divide all assets, debts, and community property as equally as possible.
 During this stage of the marital settlement, everything that both parties own will be assessed and valued.
 Settlement facilitation is effective at forming most agreements; failure is relatively rare.
 If it does occur, the court will pass judgment and make the final decisions after a hearing.
-Once you and your spouse agree to the terms of your divorce, you’ll be able to draft your Final Decree, which finalization the dissolution of the marriage.
+Once you and your spouse agree to the terms of your divorce, you’ll be able to draft your Final Decree, which finalizes the dissolution of the marriage.

 How an Albuquerque Famly Law Attorney Can Help

 If you're considering divorce or have been served divorce papers, it is always in your best interest to consult with a qualified family law attorney.
 While things like property division or child custody may seem straightforward in concept, in reality, the law is nuanced and contact and a good attorney can ultimately make a huge difference in your case.
 You can schedule a consultation with the divorce and custody experts at Genus Law through our online chat or call us at (505)-317-4455 to set up your consultation.
 One of our experienced Albuquerque Divorce Attorneys is waiting to discuss your case, concerns, and options with you to ensure you get the best possible outcome.